lnalborczyk/meta_distance_perception/README.md

 # Action Effects on Visual Perception of Distances: A Multilevel Bayesian Meta-Analysis

-This repository contains the code for the paper by Molto, Nalborczyk, Morgado, & Palluel-Germain (2019).
+This repository contains the code for the paper by Molto, Nalborczyk, Palluel-Germain, & Morgado (2019).

 All material is also hosted on the following OSF repository: https://osf.io/bc3wn/